Kristen Spours: 2024–25 season: First National title, European Championship debut

 Spours began the season by competing on the 2024–25 ISU Challenger Series, placing ninth at the 2024 CS Lombardia Trophy and twelfth at the 2024 CS Budapest Trophy.
 She then went on to take gold at the 2024 Denkova-Staviski Cup in November.

 In early December, Spours won her first national title at the 2025 British Championships.
 She subsequently followed this up with a silver medal win at the 2025 Sofia Trophy.

 Selected to compete at the 2025 European Championships for the first time, Spours placed tenth in the short program and ninth in the free skate, finishing ninth overall.
 This placement secured two spots for British women to compete at the 2026 European Championships, set to take place in Sheffield, England.
 Following the event, she said, "I honestly can’t believe that I made the top 10 at my first Europeans!
 It’s such a big confidence boost, and I feel really, really, really good.
 It means a lot to show what I’m capable of on a big stage.
 I’ve achieved higher scores at smaller competitions, but doing it here, at this level, feels amazing.
 I’m also so excited that I’ve secured an extra spot for the home Europeans in Sheffield.
 It’s going to be so much fun to share that experience with someone else."

 In early March, Spours won the silver medal at the 2025 Maria Olszewska Memorial.

 She competed at the 2025 World Championships in Boston, held in March.
 She placed twenty-second in the short program and advanced to the free skate for the first time in her career.
 In the free skate, she fell on a triple flip jump, but she remained in twenty-second place overall.
 Her placement earned a quota for Britain at the 2026 Winter Olympics.

 In June, Spours underwent surgery to treat a disc herniation.

-2025–26 season: Hiatus
+2025–26 season: Hiatus and return to competition, Milano Cortina Olympics, retirement

-In September 2025, Spours announced that she would be taking an indefinite hiatus from competitive figure skating to prioritize her mental and physical health.
+In September, Spours announced that she would be taking an indefinite hiatus from competitive figure skating to prioritize her mental and physical health.
+The following month, however, Spours made the decision to return to competitive figure skating and began training for the 2025 British Championships scheduled in late November, which she ultimately won for a second consecutive time.
+On 10 December 2025, she was named in the Great Britain team for the 2026 Winter Olympics.